Documentation of Isimjeeg Datooga

 The number of Isimjeeg Datooga speakers is estimated to be no more than 3,000.
 As of early 2017, there are four communities of Isimjeeg Datooga speakers, three of which are in the Eyasi Basin, and one of which is far north in the Mara region.

-This deposit consists of the first audio-visual documentation of a non-majority Datooga variety, and includes recordings from each community in which the variety is spoken.
+This collection consists of the first audio-visual documentation of a non-majority Datooga variety, and includes recordings from each community in which the variety is spoken.

 - Approximately 140 hours of audio recordings (.WAV format), including elicited data, narratives, and dialogues.